RolololoDev007/BasicChat-oLlama-Llama.cpp/README.md

 ## 🧠 What is LLaMA?

 LLaMA (Large Language Model Meta AI) is a family of language models developed by Meta.
-Thanks to projects like [`llama.cpp`](https://github.com/ggerganov/llama.cpp), it is possible to run them locally using only the CPU.
+Thanks to projects like [`llama.cpp`](https://github.com/ggerganov/llama.cpp) or [`Ollama`](https://ollama.com), it is possible to run them locally using only the CPU.

 ---